hardim11/ebustl-to-ttml/readme.md

 Within the code, I copied heavily from [Quentin Renard's go-astisub project](https://github.com/asticode/go-astisub) for the TTML code and for ideas.
 I am sure that that project, and others, would provide the functionality I needed, but the purpose of this project was to learn, not to use!

 I hope I have credited all code and standards source but apologies for any I missed.
-Additionally, I captured a number of public DASH video streams and decoded the subtitles to analise alternative ways of formatting.
+Additionally, I captured a number of public DASH video streams and decoded the subtitles to analyse alternative ways of formatting.

 ## Challenges
 The greatest challenge I found was maintaining positioning.
 STLs offer 3 horizontal positions - left justified, centre justified and right justified - but it also offers unjustified ("unchanged presentation").
 This latter mode is often used with space padding between lines to provide more complex positioning.
 The only method I have found to support this, without breaking up the individual subtitle "cues" into lots of regions, is to use the `xml:space="preserve"` attribute but I am not convinced of how widely this is supported between players.